kusu97/GeoGuessrPJ/README.md

 ## 6. Datasets

 This project uses **GeoGuessr-style street-view image datasets** for visual geolocation experiments, such as:
+- FairLocator
 - Osv-5m

 ---

-## 7. Workflow
+## 7. Basic Workflow

-The experimental pipeline follows these steps:
+The basic experimental pipeline follows these steps:

 1. Load a street-view dataset
 2. Send image + prompt to a multimodal model API
 3. Parse the model’s textual output to obtain geographic information
 4. Run benchmark evaluation
 5. Analyze and save results

----

-## 8. Current Status

-- [x] Basic understanding of LLM / MLLM concepts
-- [x] API-based multimodal inference
-- [x] Benchmark integration (initial)
-- [ ] Large-scale evaluation
-- [ ] Prompt engineering and analysis
-- [ ] Error case analysis